n-claes/legolas/docs/testing/about_tests.md

 ```bash
 pip install pytest-timeout
 ```
-Then, ro tun the tests navigate to the `tests` folder, down one level to the Pylbo unit tests and run
+Then, ro tun the tests navigate to the `tests/pylbo_tests` folder and run
 ```bash
 pytest -v
 ```